scot-taylor-ibm/compare-comply/schema.md

       - `name`: A string that lists the name of an identified contact.
       - `role`: A string that lists the role of the identified contact.
   - `effective_dates`: An array that identifies the effective dates of the document.
-    - `text`: The effective dates, which are listed as a string.
+    - `text`: An effective date, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the effective date.
+Possible values include `High`, `Medium`, and `Low`.
-    - `location`: The location of the date or dates as defined by its `begin` and `end` indexes.
+    - `location`: The location of the date as defined by its `begin` and `end` indexes.
   - `contract_amounts`: An array that identifies the monetary amounts that are identified in the document.
     - `text`: A contract amount, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the contract amount.
+Possible values include `High`, `Medium`, and `Low`.
     - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
   - `termination_dates`: An array that identifies the document's termination dates.
-    - `text`: The termination date, which is listed as a string.
+    - `text`: A termination date, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the termination date.
+Possible values include `High`, `Medium`, and `Low`.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.

 **\*Notes on tables:**